 Jeinsen Lam, Housing Team Leader Croydon

-Paul McManus, Housing Solicitor Kingston
+Paul McManus, Housing Solicitor Merton

 Pradeep Kumar, Immigration Team Leader